-- You must NOT take beta-blocker or calcium-channel blocker tablets for 48 hours before the test.
+- You must NOT take beta-blocker, nitrate or calcium-channel blocker tablets for 5 days before the test.
 Beta-blocker tablets include Atenolol, Bisoprolol and Carvedilol, although there are others.
-Calcium-channel blockers are called Diltiazem and Verapamil.
+Nitrates include glyceryl trinitrate and isosorbide mononitrate.
+Calcium-channel blockers include Diltiazem and Verapamil.
 These tablets prevent the heart from working hard.
-If you do continue with beta-blocker or calcium-channel blocker drugs, the Exercise Echo may need to be postponed.
-If you have any doubts, please contact your Doctors' secretary or this unit. - ♥ You should continue other medications as usual.
+If you do continue with beta-blocker, nitrates or calcium-channel blocker drugs, the exercise echo may need to be postponed.
+If you have any doubts, please contact your doctors' secretary or this unit. - You should continue other medications as usual.